Letters of recommendation

 If I do these things, am I guaranteed to get a letter from you?

-No. For everyone who asks, I will do my best write you a strong letter.
-However, if there is any reason I would not be able to write you a strong letter, I will tell you directly.
+No. I will seriously consider any request for a letter.
+However, I cannot write you a strong letter, I will tell you directly.

-Additionally, if you are applying to the Bren Masters in Environmental Data Science program, I may ask you to come in for a one-on-one meeting to discuss the program further.
+Additionally, if you are applying to the Bren Masters in Environmental Data Science program, I may ask you for a one-on-one meeting to discuss the program further.

 - some basic information about you (how we know each other, some assignments/projects you worked on with me that demonstrate the development of your skills and abilities)